siom79/japicmp/src/site/markdown/MavenPlugin.md

 * noAnnotations: Setting this option to true disables the evaluation of annotations completely.
 * ignoreNonResolvableArtifacts: Set this to true in order to ignore artifacts that cannot be resolved, i.e. the build does not break in case a dependency cannto be resolved to a file.
 * packagingSupported: List all packaging type for which the plugin should be executed.
 Helpful if you define the plugin in a root pom.
+* postAnalysisScript: A [Groovy](http://www.groovy-lang.org/) script that gets invoked after analysis is completed and before the output is written.
+This way it can be used to filter the output or break the build on specific conditions.

 If your library implements interfaces or extends classes from other libraries than the JDK, you can add these dependencies by using the
 &lt;dependencies&gt; element: